 In 2005, Korean, Lee SeungSeop died after playing a video game for fifty-eight hours straight with very little food or water, and no sleep.
 The cause of death was heart failure induced by exhaustion and dehydration.
 He was only twenty-eight years old.

 Moreover, this version of happiness can actually make us unhappy.
 The shots of dopamine we receive throughout the day shouldn’t be mistaken for happiness.

 The good news is that we still can choose not to act each time our brain releases dopamine.

 To better control your emotions, it is important to identify your addictions as they can rob you of your happiness.

+What Is Hedonic Adaptation?
 The ‘One Day I Will Become Happy’ Myth

 Most people believe that once they’ll achieve their dreams, they’ll finally become happy.

 This is just another trick your mind plays on you.

 We quickly adapt to new situations.
 For instance, buying a new car can make you happy but only for a while.
 Once the initial excitement wears off, you’ll move on to the next goal.